pilaf/webliero-faq/README.md

   * [What are other websites related to WebLiero?](#what-are-other-websites-related-to-webliero)

 ## General

+### Which browsers support WebLiero?

+Firefox, Chrome/Chromium and other Chromium-based browsers (e.g. Opera).

 ### How is WebLiero different from the original MS-DOS Liero?